 “Do you have an account with us, Mrs. Salasin?” he asked, surprised by her affront.

 “I would never have an account there,” she replied flatly.

 “You host an annual golf tournament, correct?”
 Lila asked.

 “Yes,” the CEO answered, baffled.

-“Well, that tournament has never had a woman official,” Lila said.
+“Do you know the tournament has never allowed a woman official,” Lila said.